 An historical analysis of aspects of Australian social policy, social welfare and social work from 1788 to the present.
-Principal topics include: the origins of colonial charity and philanthropy; the liberal assumption of uniformly rising living standards for all classes in 19th century Australia; charity and ideology in colonial Victoria; 'deserving' and 'undeserving' poor; women's philanthropy; black Australians and white 'welfare'; economic depressions in the 1896, 1930s and perhaps today; the ALP and the emergence of a national social policy, 1890-1914; social work as a profession and its contested origins; the problem of the state, class struggle and social order; the rise of the psychiatric hospitals; theory and practice of the Welfare State in Britain and Australia; 'less eligibility' as a key to 19th century welfare and to welfare and labour policy in the 1980s; the opposing epistemologies and methodologies of liberal and socialist historiography
+Principal topics include: the origins of colonial charity and philanthropy; charity and ideology in colonial Victoria; 'deserving' and 'undeserving' poor; women's philanthropy; economic depressions in the 1890s, 1930s and perhaps today; social work as a profession and its contested origins; theory and practice of the Welfare State in Britain and Australia; 'less eligibility' as a key to 19th century welfare and to welfare and labour policy in the 1980s; the opposing epistemologies and methodologies of liberal and socialist historiography.